 Best practice suggests that parents should be informed of the intended referral as long as it does not put the child / young person at further risk of harm.
+Consent is not required to breach confidentiality and make a referral where a serious crime is believed to have occurred, where vulnerable people are at risk or where the alleged perpetrator may go on to abuse others.

-2.2 Responding to allegations or concerns about an elected member, employee, volunteer or contracted service provider
+2.2 Responding to allegations or concerns about a councillor, employee, volunteer or contracted service provider

-An allegation is any information that indicates that a Member, employee, volunteer or contracted service provider may have:
+An allegation is any information that indicates that a councillor, employee, volunteer or contracted service provider may have:

-- Behaved in a way which has, or may have harmed a child - Possibly committed a criminal offence against or related to a child - Behaved towards a child in a way that indicates she/he is unsuitable to work with children
+- Behaved in a way which has, or may have harmed a child - Possibly committed a criminal offence against or related to a child - Behaved towards a child in a way that indicates she/he is unsuitable to work with children.

-This applies to any child that the member of staff/volunteer/elected member has contact with in their personal, professional or community life.
+This applies to any child that the member of staff/volunteer/councillor has contact with in their personal, professional or community life.

-If a Member, employee, volunteer or contracted service provider receives an allegation that falls in the category above, they should:
+If a councillor, employee, volunteer or contracted service provider receives an allegation that falls in the category above, they should:

-- Take the allegation or concern seriously - Immediately report to and inform the DCPO - Record details on a Child Protection Incident Reporting Form (Appendix 6) - The Designated Child Protection Officer will inform the Head of Personnel and Payroll to agree the next steps.
-These usually involve: - the immediate suspension of the individual against whom the allegation has been made - informing the Hertfordshire County Council's Local Authority Designated Officer (LADO) whose role it will be to investigate the allegation.
+- Take the allegation or concern seriously

+- Immediately report to and inform the DCPO

+- Record details on a Child Protection Incident Reporting Form (Appendix 7)

+The Designated Child Protection Officer will inform the Assistant Director Resources/Personnel Manager to agree the next steps.
+These usually involve:

+- the immediate suspension of the individual against whom the allegation has been made - informing the HCC Local Authority Designated Officer (LADO) whose role it will be to investigate the allegation.
 This should be made immediately and always within one working day of when an allegation is made about abuse against a child or young person as the individual may work in multiple settings for multiple employers.